kaihuchen/articles/VisualCommonSense/index.md

       Prompt #2:

-      > If I move the sphere to the left, then what would happen to the shadow?
+      > If I move the sphere to the left, then what will happen to the shadow?

       Response #2: If the sphere is moved to the left while the light source remains stationary, the shadow would also move to the left correspondingly.
 The position of the shadow is directly related to the position of the sphere in relation to the light source.
 The shadow's shape might also change slightly depending on the angle of the light and the new position of the sphere, but it would still be cast away from the light source.
 The highlight on the sphere that is closest to the light source would shift according to the sphere's new position relative to the light.